vanaklay/mkdiruby/README.md

   -> mkdiruby/ $ ls -a spec
   . .. app_spec.rb spec_helper.rb
 ```
+So, let’s use the app.rb program to automate the different steps detailed above!

-2 - Create a folder where we are
+### 2. Create a folder where we are

-The aim is that if we launch this command line `ruby lib/app.rb folder_name_to_create`, we have the ability to create a folder with the given name.
+The idea is that when you run the command `ruby /home/your/path/to/mkdiruby/app.rb folder_chosen_name`, you create a folder with the chosen name.

-In Ruby it is possible to retrieve the strings entered just after the command, in this case `folder_name_to_create` with the code `ARGV`
+In Ruby, it is possible to retrieve the strings entered right after the command typed in the CLI (in our case `folder_chosen_name`), thanks to the code `ARGV`.
+So let’s get back to our app.rb file:
 ```ruby
 # ./lib/app.rb